JianGoForIt/YellowFin/README.md

 **[2017.08.11] Added Multipe GPU training support with better standardized code structure.**

+**[2017.08.16] Replace numpy root solver with closed form solution using Vieta's substitution for cubic eqaution.
+It solves the stability issue of the numpy root solver. **

 ## Setup instructions for experiments
 Please clone the master branch and follow the instructions to run YellowFin on ResNet for CIFAR10, Bottleneck Resnet on CIRAR100 for image recognition, LSTM on Penn Treebank for language modeling, Char Rnn LSTM on TinyShakespeare and LSTM on Wall Street Journal dataset for constituency parsing.
 The CIFAR and PTB models we use are slightly adapted from official Tensorflow [ResNet](https://github.com/tensorflow/models/tree/master/resnet) and [LSTM](https://github.com/tensorflow/models/tree/master/tutorials/rnn/ptb).
 The Char Rnn LSTM and the Parsing LSTM are adapted from [Char Rnn repo](https://github.com/sherjilozair/char-rnn-tensorflow) and [Parsing LSTM repo](https://github.com/cdg720/emnlp2016) respectively.
 Thanks to the researchers for developing the models.